 Who will do the work?

-Our employment services are provided by our litigation team who are senior solicitors and a legal executive supported by a secretary/administrator.
+Our employment services are provided by our litigation team who are senior solicitors and a legal executive supported by secretary/administrator.